What is the point of remembering the journeys in the desert?

 Ramban and Seforno: To remind us that Hashem looks after those who keep the Mitzvos, that 'A Tzadik is not forsaken and his children seek bread!', 1 as we saw in the desert, where Hashem sustained us (fed and clothed 2 us - Seforno) with great miracles because we kept His Mitzvos.

-Rashbam: Inasmuch as they never had any food for the next day.
+Rashbam, Seforno #1 (on Pasuk 16): They never had any food for the next day.
 3

 What are the connotations of the words "Lada'as eis asher bi'Levavcha"?

 Seforno: Hashem knows what is in a person's heart, and the objective of the test was to actualize their thoughts into deeds, to let the angels of Din know that Yisrael's level is superior to that of all the angels.
 1